 Click any of the topics below to read the full text on that topic from the resident handbook.
 To return to this list of topics, click the "Back to Topics" button on the handbook page.

 You have signed a lease agreement acknowledging that you, your family, and guests will comply with all policies included herein.
 Any changes will be stated in our newsletter or special notices delivered to your apartment; we would appreciate your compliance.
 Your apartment was designed and intended for reasonable residential use.
 It was designed to comply with all applicable building codes at the time of construction.
 These building codes, we believe, assume certain types of reasonable use of an apartment.
 Unreasonable use of your apartment such as very large gatherings of people, having excessive or heavy machinery or furniture, etc., may exceed design criteria.
 For your safety, the safety of your guests and other residents in the building, unreasonable use of your apartment must be avoided.
 Apartment premises may not be used for business purposes.

-What follows are the policies of Foxridge.
+What follows are the policies of Hethwood.
 Sounds like an imposing booklet, doesn’t it?
 Well, it isn’t.
 These policies have been carefully thought out and proven through our experience.
 The reason for them is to prevent things that should not happen.
-We want to ensure your happiness and satisfaction while living at Foxridge.
+We want to ensure your happiness and satisfaction while living at Hethwood.

 Please observe these policies, as we are obligated to enforce them fairly to ensure your comfort and privacy, the rights of other residents and the property which plays such an important part in creating an above-average lifestyle for all residents.

 POLICIES ARE SUBJECT TO CHANGE in order to keep us responsive to your needs and the community we serve.
-We want Foxridge to be everything you expected and more.
+We want Hethwood to be everything you expected and more.